Maryem29/Health-Tracker/README.md

 </ul>

 ## Comments
-<p>I really like how the project turned out in the end I think for my next health_tracker application I would like to make it a bit more personalised and interactive.
+<p>⋆˚｡⋆୨୧˚ I really like how the project turned out in the end I think for my next health_tracker application I would like to make it a bit more personalised and interactive.
 I want to use HTML and CSS for my next tracker instead and I want to add reminders, quotes, journaling section, and notifications for daily encouragement.
 I think to make my data analysis more advanced my app should support data export to Excel.
-This app is quite simple so for the future I will focus more on adding more personalised options like habit categories and other new metrics.</p>
+This app is quite simple so for the future I will focus more on adding more personalised options like habit categories and other new metrics ⋆˚｡⋆୨୧˚.</p>

 <p align="left">𓍊𓋼𓍊𓋼𓍊</p><p align="right">𓍊𓋼𓍊𓋼𓍊</p>